“Reclaiming my time.” Maxine Waters

 “There are many things that I would like to say, but I don’t know how.”

 In relationships, it is often assumed that your spouse is aware of your needs and expectations.
 This is not the case as people have to be informed clearly of your needs and desires.
-Couples therapy can teach how to communicate your needs and expectations.
+Couples therapy teaches you how to communicate your needs and expectations.